Currying: Algebraic topology

 where $[A,B]$ is the set of homotopy classes of maps $A \rightarrow B$, and $\Sigma A$ is the suspension of A, and $\Omega A$ is the loop space of A. In essence, the suspension $\Sigma X$ can be seen as the cartesian product of $X$ with the unit interval, modulo an equivalence relation to turn the interval into a loop.
 The curried form then maps the space $X$ to the space of functions from loops into $Z$, that is, from $X$ into $\Omega Z$.
 Then $\text{curry}$ is the adjoint functor that maps suspensions to loop spaces, and uncurrying is the dual.

 The duality between the mapping cone and the mapping fiber (cofibration and fibration) can be understood as a form of currying, which in turn leads to the duality of the long exact and coexact Puppe sequences.

 In homological algebra, the relationship between currying and uncurrying is known as tensor-hom adjunction.
 Here, an interesting twist arises: the Hom functor and the tensor product functor might not lift to an exact sequence; this leads to the definition of the Ext functor and the Tor functor.

 Domain theory

-In order theory, that is, the theory of lattices of partially ordered sets, $\text{curry}$ is a continuous function when the lattice is given the Scott topology.
+In order theory, the theory of lattices of partially ordered sets, $\text{curry}$ is a continuous function when the lattice is given the Scott topology.
 Scott-continuous functions were first investigated in the attempt to provide a semantics for lambda calculus (as ordinary set theory is inadequate to do this).
 More generally, Scott-continuous functions are now studied in domain theory, which encompasses the study of denotational semantics of computer algorithms.
 Note that the Scott topology is quite different than many common topologies one might encounter in the category of topological spaces; the Scott topology is typically finer, and is not sober.

 The notion of continuity makes its appearance in homotopy type theory, where, roughly speaking, two computer programs can be considered to be homotopic, i.e. compute the same results, if they can be "continuously" refactored from one to the other.